SpiryEx/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints abosolute name of the currentworking directory
+script that prints absolute path name of the current working directory